toliva/ConnectivityContent/contribute.md

 * Enter a title and description for the changes in the pull request.
 * Click `Create pull request`

-Your pull request has now been submitted for review and if accepted with be merged into the master branch.
+Your pull request has now been submitted for review and if accepted will be merged into the master branch.
 Thanks for contributing!